malshthunga/ai-personal-assistant/notes.md

 - if you sign in again, a new record will not be recorded it will only be verified.
 - this info can be found under console in inspect on browser.

+-inside react we create " Context"  - which is context for application
+    - context folder > authcontext.tsx
+    -make sure to import from react **